 - 1. Many women don't have as much money to work with as men do. - 2.
-Women often have shorter work histories.
+Women often have shorter work histories due to family caregiving duties.
 The average woman spends 11 years out of the workforce taking care of family.

 - 3. A shorter work history means lower Social Security benefits. - 4.
-Only 55% of working-age women working full time participate in an employment-based retirement plan, according to the Employee Benefit Research Institute. - 5.
+Women are more likely than men to work in parttime and low-wage jobs that lack a retirement savings plan. - 5.
 Women earn only 82 cents for every dollar men make, according to the U.S. Department of Labor. - 6.
 Women often do not fare as well as men in divorce settlements.